catharsisjelly/catharsisjelly.github.io/performance.md

 Take a glimpse into a futuristic society where everybody is designated several Clones and still expected to navigate the pitfalls and hazards of the modern workplace.
 Presented by the Founder and CEO of the U Foundation, our showcase will demonstrate the myriad of benefits and uses of the New U technology to you, our investors.
 Inspired by Bladerunner and the TTRPG Paranoia, Clones is an improvised Sci-Fi show unlike any other, except itself, of course.

+**Position Held:** Director & Performer

-**Concept:** How would we as humans wwork differently if we knew we could die and come back a certain number of times.
+**Concept:** How would we as humans be different if we knew we could die and come back a certain number of times.

 **Get:** We ask the audience for a workplace or career tro base our show in.